BirthdayResearch/jellyfishsdk/README.md

 A collection of TypeScript/JavaScript tools and library for DeFiChain to enable decentralized finance on Bitcoin.

 > 🚧 Work in progress.
+This project uses Yarn 2 for it's monorepo setup.

 ## Installation